 \section{Two Natural Hypothesis Testing Problems Associated with Graphon Estimation/Biclustering}

 In this section, we illustrate that two natural testing problems associated with graphon estimation do not have computational barriers.
 For simplicity, we focus on the additive Gaussian noise model, i.e., the biclustering setting in Section \ref{sec: biclustering}, while we believe similar results hold in the binary model as well.
-Suppose $n$ divides $k$.
+Suppose $n$ divides $k$ and $k$ is allowed to grow with respect to $n$.
 Let $z \in [k]^{n}$ be a balanced partition of $[n]$ with equal size in each community, i.e., $z^{-1}(t) = n/k$ for all $t \in [k]$, chosen uniformly at random from such partitions.
 Let $z'$ be independently drawn from the same distribution as $z$.
 Construct $Z \in \{0,1 \}^{n \times n} $ such that $Z_{ij} = \indi( z_i = z'_j )$ for any $i,j \in [n]$.
 Then we consider the following two testing problems: where $\lambda > 0$ is the signal strength, $\1_n \in \bbR^n$ is an all one vector and $E$ has i.i.d. $N(0,1)$ entries.